As well as making driving on hot, summer days much more comfortable, your air conditioning system also improves the quality of air in your vehicle.

 - Ensure your air conditioning is fully serviced every 30,000 miles (or 2 years).

-We thoroughly inspect each one before it can join the AA, to ensure it fully meets our quality, service and training standards.
-We then carry out full audits annually, as well as ad-hoc spot checks.
+We thoroughly inspect each garage to ensure it fully meets our quality, service and training standards.
+We then carry out annual audits, as well as spot checks.